Locuir/Arcana/README.md

 You can upgrade your stats, collect cards, use different weapons, and use 10 different skills to help you survive.

 ## **Technologies Used**
 The game was developed using Unity and C#.
 I used Unity's Input System for player controls, NavMesh for enemy movement and AI, Animator for character animations, and ScriptableObjects for managing things like weapons, cards, and skills.
-Git and GitHub were also used for version control.

 ## Core Features